WWmore/mkdocs-archgeo/docs/optimization/index.md

 \varphi_i(X) = \frac{1}{2}X^T A_i X + b_i^T X +c_i = 0, i=1,\cdots,N,
 $$

-where $X$ is a vector including all variables.
+where $X$ is the vector of variables to be optimized.
+This representation allows the algorithm to efficiently handle a wide range of geometric constraints, making it a powerful tool for geometry processing tasks.

 $X$ can be extended once more geometry constraints are added.
 Additional variables as auxiliary variables may be added into $X$ when lowering higher order (more than quadratic) equations to at-most quadratic equations, which requires geometric understanding.